 Discussions centred around 500px as a photographic community: https://500px.com/groups/500px

 This is the best Group for support related topics: https://500px.com/groups/500px-help

 These Groups are an excellent resource because of the volume of members who visit!
 Even 500px team members will jump in on discussions to offer information, help with troubleshooting and even gather valuable feedback from members regarding new features and areas for improvement.

 Although the moderators of these official Groups are 500px team members, they’re still following the same protocol when it comes to moderation and etiquette in Groups.
 That means moderators may not necessarily comment on every post in a discussion, but they’ll still keep an eye on them to ensure everyone is sticking to the topics.
-We’ll always do our best to offer information and clarity to our members in Groups, but if there is a level of urgency in your topic, it may be best to email your questions to email@example.com.
+We’ll always do our best to offer information and clarity to our members in Groups.

 Just like all Groups on 500px, we want 500px Official Groups to be a resourceful tool for new and existing members to connect with the rest of the community and in many cases, the 500px team.
 Suggestions for new features or improvements on existing features will always be noted and considered by our team, but it does not mean we’ll always be at liberty to share details related to upcoming launches and improvements.
 We’re listening...and your ideas are valuable to us.

 We typically like to stick the community guidelines related to our Terms of Service, but it really depends on the purpose of the Group in which you would like to participate.
 It’s safe to assume the following topics are usually not permitted:

 - Self Promotion and/or Spam